cardano-foundation/CIPs/CIP-0381/README.md

     * Non-aggregation of signatures.
 This would result in a linear "checkpoint certificate" with respect to the number of signers (both in communication and computation complexity).
 Basically, all committee members need to submit their signature, and the smart contract needs to verify all ed25519 signatures.
 * Zero Knowledge Proofs cannot be verified with current functions available in Plutus.
-There exists proofs that can be instantiated over non-pairing friendly curves, but these result in logarithmic sized proofs and linear verification with respect to the computation to prove, while solutions that rely on pairings can be represented more concisely, and are cheaper to verify.
+There exist proofs that can be instantiated over non-pairing friendly curves, but these result in logarithmic sized proofs and linear verification with respect to the computation to prove, while solutions that rely on pairings can be represented more concisely, and are cheaper to verify.